xrdocs/ncs5500/_tutorials/NCS-5500-interface-and-qos-1d-scale.md

 Bundle interface does not consume additional queues other than the queues of the physical bundle members.

 Each bundle member of a bundle subinterface will be assigned 8 additional qeueus when the bundle subinterface is created and with egress QoS configured.

+Therefore a bundle subinterface with M bundle members will consume the equivalent resources of M interfaces with egress QoS.

 HQOS mode is required if you use egress hierarchical policy-maps on a main/subinterface, and also egress flat policy-map on a subinterface.
 HQOS mode will not impact egress QoS interface scale, but will impact bundle interface scale as in above section.